isawangyx/tp/docs/DeveloperGuide.md

 * `pax` - the number of people for the booking.
 * `remark` - any remarks made by the customer.

-Patrons and bookings have a one-to-many relationship, where a patron can have multiple bookings.
+Persons and bookings have a one-to-many relationship, where a person can have multiple bookings.
 As such:
-- The `Booking` class contains a reference to the `Person` class, which represents the patron who made the booking.
+- The `Booking` class contains a reference to the `Person` class, which represents the person who made the booking.
-- Patrons have a `bookingIds` field that contains a list of booking IDs linked to the booking's `bookingId` field, which are unique identifiers for each booking made by the patron.
+- Persons have a `bookingIds` field that contains a list of booking IDs linked to the booking's `bookingId` field, which are unique identifiers for each booking made by the person.

 Bookings are stored in the `UniqueBookingList` class, which is a list of unique bookings utilising a HashSet for quick retrieval of `Booking` Objects by `BookingId`, and it ensures that no two bookings with the same booking ID exist in the list.
 The `UniqueBookingList` class provides methods to add, delete, and search for bookings.
 It also provides methods to filter bookings by date and time, and to sort bookings by date and time, all separate from the list of persons represented by `UniquePersonsList`.